 Among the best Python apps, Instagram is the most popular.
 As you know, this is the app that changed the world of digital photography, made it instant, more accessible and widespread, expanded lines of creativity and defined new rules in marketing.
 It allows users to take pictures, edit and share them online using a camera as simple as a smartphone.
-With 400 million active users per day, it obviously negates any notion that apps built in Python are not really scalable.
+With nearly 500 million active users per day, it obviously negates any notion that apps built in Python are not really scalable.
 According to Instagram engineer Hui Ding, Instagram’s engineering motto is “Do the simple things first” – and this is what Python allows developers to do.
 For them, it’s user-friendly, simple, clean, and favors pure pragmatism.
 And since it’s so popular, growing an engineering team is a lot easier.

 Ranking third behind Facebook and Twitter, Pinterest is a social network that allows users to bookmark images, collect and share them with other users.
 As one of the web’s most-used apps, Pinterest relies on Python and Django to rapidly deal with large amounts of content.
-In fact, this website has used Python since day one.
+In fact, this application has used Python since day one.
 (You can also find out if Python can be used for web development.)

 Among the popular applications with Python, this holds a special place.
 This commenting plug-in is a simple and effective way to engage an audience and fuel discussion while controlling incoming content by efficiently moderating the comments.
 And due to its popularity, Disqus has ranked third on our list of examples of Python applications.
 Allowing multiple sign-in options and cross-site notifications, this app serves audiences with all kinds of preferences.
 In this case, Python makes full use of Django’s security features and regular security patches.

 Another top app built in Python is Dropbox.
 The popular file-hosting service recently moved from Python 2.7 to Python 3 in one of the largest Python 3 migrations ever.
 One of the most popular desktop apps in the world, Dropbox can be installed on Windows, macOS, and some flavors of Linux.
 It’s a good thing that Python is portable and works on many platforms, from PC and Linux to PlayStation.

 One of the most useful mobile programs made with Python is Uber.
 A ride-hailing service that also offers food delivery, peer-to-peer ridesharing and bicycle-sharing (among other services), Uber has a lot of calculations to do.
-Think about it: the company operates in 785 metropolitan areas worldwide and is estimated to have 100 million users.
+Think about it: the company operates in 785 metropolitan areas worldwide and is estimated to have 122 million users.
 That’s a lot of math.
 But again, Python handles large amounts of data and is easy to learn and work with, which are two reasons why Python is so popular.
 These benefits make it an obvious choice for companies whose applications need to be reliable, secure and rely on developers around the world to maintain it.

 Among applications written in Python, this is the last in our list, but far from the last in the list of the best applications of all time.
 The American social news aggregator and discussion website Reddit also runs on Python, even though originally it was written in Common Lisp.
 After looking for wider access to code libraries and greater development flexibility, Reddit made the switch.
 If you look at it, this website is somewhat of an anthill.
 With about 8.3 billion posts, comments, chats, and private messages on the platform as of 2022, Reddit is one of the most impressive Python app examples.
 Registered users post content such as text, video, or images in thousands of categories, and vote it up and down.
 Using a localization management platform, users help translate Reddit into 89 different languages.
 Again, Python manages the workload and complex functionality thanks to its “batteries included” approach.